Azure-Samples/cdm-azure-data-services-integration/README.md

 Each step leverages the metadata contained in the CDM folder to make it easier and simpler to accomplish the task.

-The samples include libraries, code, and Azure resource templates that you can use with with CDM folders that you create from your own data.
+The samples include code, libraries, and Azure resource templates that you can use with CDM folders that you create from your own data.

 IMPORTANT: the sample code is provided as-is with no warranties and is intended for learning purposes only.